true

 Detail of asset purchases

-Major assets you buy for the business generally must be depreciated over a number of years rather than expensed during the current year.
+Major assets you buy for the business typically need to be depreciated over a number of years rather than expensed during the current year.
 Have the following information available for these assets:

 Depreciation schedules

-If you're preparing your own tax return for the first time, you'll need to enter the details of the assets the business has that it is depreciating as of the beginning of this tax year into TurboTax.
+If you're preparing your own tax return for the first time, you'll need to enter into your tax return the details of the assets the business has that it is depreciating as of the beginning of this tax year.
 The tax software will calculate the depreciation on these assets going forward.
 You'll need the following:

-• Any Section 179 Expense or Bonus Depreciaiton taken in the first year of service
+- any Section 179 expense or bonus depreciation taken in the first year of service

 Detail of asset dispositions